 The thing is, it’s always when I get to the end of my rope that God teaches me.

 You don’t have to be a mother to know that everyone always needs something, and that something is usually love, concern, care, attention or help.
 It is always something that costs us personally, a piece of ourselves.
 I, for one, get anxious, frustrated, irritated, annoyed, and even angry when I don’t feel up to the task.
 How dare they ask me for anything more?

 I’m pretty sure I’m not alone.

 We know we cannot give what we do not have.
-It is easy to notice that we are depleted and not up to the task of loving as much as we know others need us to love.
+It is easy to notice that we are depleted and not up to the task of giving, or loving as much as we know others need us to love.
 It’s easy enough to say we “can’t” and use it as an excuse not to try.
 It’s easy enough to blame it on our spouse, our significant other, our children or our friends for not filling us with enough love to give back.
 It’s easy to say that, since they won’t help, I must just need more “me time” so that I can show myself the love I deserve.

 It’s easy to brush others needs off when we are empty.
 “Life is tough.”
 “Nothing is fair.”
 “Don’t they know I need love too?
 The sooner they learn that life doesn’t revolve around them, the better”.

 But these excuses are not what we are called to!
 There is SO.
 MUCH.
 MORE.